-In short, a medical record is the documented storehouse of an individual’s clinical data, which serve as an evidence of his medical encounters.
-It is considered the actual plot of a story, because we claim compensation for the injuries caused by an at-fault person or a business.
+In short, a medical record is the documented storehouse of an individual’s clinical data, which serves as evidence of his medical encounters.
+It is considered the actual plot of a story because we claim compensation for the injuries caused by an at-fault person or a business.
 Medical charts act as crucial evidence in such litigations.
 They determine the success of a legal battle involving injuries and damages of the claimant.

 Can medical charts be used as such in a lawsuit?

 No. Medical records are hulking with the whole medical history of the claimant.
 Filing a lawsuit does not require the entire data present in the medical chart.
-For instance, if it is a car accident claim, the medical data required would be only the injuries and illness pertaining to the accident.
-Yeah, under some circumstances, medical encounters on some pre-existing conditions may also be required.
+For instance, if it is a car accident claim, the medical data required would be only the injuries and illnesses pertaining to the accident.
+Yeah, medical encounters with some pre-existing conditions may also be required under some circumstances.

 How is the relevant medical data filtered out?